mpv-player/mpv/DOCS/man/mpv.rst

     actually a network address.
 A protocol prefix is always required.

     Note that not all prefixes are documented here.
-Undocumented prefixes are either aliases to documented protocols, or are just reidrections to protocols implemented and documented in FFmpeg.
+Undocumented prefixes are either aliases to documented protocols, or are just redirections to protocols implemented and documented in FFmpeg.

 ``-``